-- more precisely: they have virtual memory pages that map to the same physical memory frames - additionally, the involved frames have the same mapped file as ultimate backing store - i.e. modifications to the (shared) frames are saved to the mapped file on disk
+- processes mapping the same region of a file share memory frames - more precisely: they have virtual memory pages that map to the same physical memory frames - additionally, the involved frames have the same mapped file as ultimate backing store - i.e. modifications to the (shared) frames are saved to the mapped file on disk

-Note: with shared file mappings you can't have one effect without the other.
+Note: with shared file mappings you can't have one effect (e.g. sharing memory) without the other (e.g. file system persistence).